aldebaran/qibuild/doc/tutos/beginner/cmake/create_lib.rst

 * On windows, the library will be found in build/sdk/lib/answer_d.lib if built in debug, or in build/sdk/lib/answer.lib if built in release.

-On UNIX, the library will be found in builds/sdk/lib/libanswer.so
+* On linux, the library will be found in build/sdk/lib/libanswer.so

+* On mac, the library will be fon in build/sdk/lib/libanswer.dylib

 .. note:: On UNIX, you can force the creation of static library by using -DBUILD_SHARED_LIBS=OFF

 On Windows, the sources need to be patched to use libanswer as a shared library, but this out of the scope of this documentation.

 Conclusion
 ----------